postsharp/Metalama.Documentation/content/conceptual/validation/validating-references.md

 * suppress warnings reported by the C# compiler or by another analyzer for the code reference;
 * suggest a code fix for the code reference.

-You can validate references from an aspect or from a fabric, and both approaches are very similar.
+You can validate references from an aspect or a fabric; approaches are very similar.

 ## Validating references from an aspect

-Additionally or instead of transforming the code of the target declaration, an aspect can validate how the target declaration is being _used_, i.e. it can validate references to its target.
+Additionally, both, or instead of transforming the code of the target declaration, an aspect can validate how the target declaration is being _used_, i.e., it can validate references to its target.

 To create an aspect that validates references: